By Madeleine Ortiz

 Success is out there.
 Dr. Terenzi sees patients at her practice finding success every day.
 Countless patients who had spent years struggling, yo-yo dieting and who were ready to give up trying are now in control of their diabetes, for example.
 Others are virtually free of chronic knee pain or even able to become pregnant after being told they never could.
 And Dr. Terenzi herself is 30 lbs lighter and feeling healthier than ever before.
 “You can get a hold of the condition and you can lose the weight,” encourages Dr. Terenzi, “There is always a way.
 One pound at a time.
 Don’t give up.
 There is something that can be done.”

-- Make sure that you have enough time for the appointment– notify the secretary ahead of time that you may need additional time
+- Make sure you have enough time for the appointment – notify the secretary ahead of time that you may need additional time.

 - Research your options.
 Know the science about what’s been proven to work and be ready to discuss with your doctor where you’d like to start.

 - Once you have a plan of action with your doctor, figure out what will be covered and where you might be able to get assistance.
 Check out this Obesity Canada article for ideas.

 - Stay persistent.
 If the initial conversation with your doctor or your insurance doesn’t go well, look for other options for getting the referrals or treatments you need.